-Many people do not understand, however, that the federal government has a safety net in place for U.S. workers who become disabled and can no longer work known as Social Security Disability Insurance (SSDI).
+Many people do not understand, however, that the federal government has a safety net in place for U.S. workers who become disabled and can no longer work which is known as Social Security Disability Insurance (SSDI).

 SSDI is a federal insurance program that is paid for by workers through their payroll taxes.
-Qualified workers are covered by the insurance and can receive benefits should they no longer be able to work because of a disabling injury or condition.
+Qualified workers are covered by the insurance and can receive benefits if they are no longer able to work because of a disabling injury or condition.

 To qualify for SSDI, you must meet a very strict definition of being disabled:

 - A doctor expects the disability to last a minimum of one year or to cause death.

 - The disability does not permit you to adjust to other work.

 Because the program is meant for workers, you must also work a minimum number of years based on the age when you became disabled, and some of this work must have been performed recently.
 Generally, you are required to have 20 work credits in the last 10 years, but younger applicants may qualify with as few as six credits.
 Those who are 24 to 31 need work credits for half the time since they have turned 21.

 If your application is accepted, then you will receive a modest monthly benefit in an amount determined by your past earnings.
 At the beginning of 2016, the average SSDI benefit for an individual was $1,166 per month, and it was $1,984 for those who were married with children.To file for SSDI in Irving, TX, start by completing an application online at the SSA website or by visiting the SSA office in Grand Prairie.
 Even though you may receive help with the application at that office, the process can be very daunting and may take some time.

 You will have to provide personal information, including details about your impairments and documents like medical transcripts. to prove that the information you gave is accurate.